prys0000/political-commercial-collection-archives/appendix 1 - python list and instructions.md

 #
 ### [**speech-1_template.py**](https://github.com/prys0000/political-commercial-collection-archives/blob/main/video-compare-text/speechpy-text-excel_template.py)
-This code performs automatic transcription of audio from video files using the Google Speech Recognition API and outputs to individual .txt files as well as comprhensive excel sheet.
+This code performs automatic transcription of audio from video files using [SpeechRecognition](https://github.com/Prabal1902/Simple-Python-speech-recognition) and outputs to individual .txt files as well as comprhensive excel sheet.
 Here are the instructions to use the code:

 Install Required Libraries: Before running the code, ensure that you have installed the required libraries.
 You can install them using pip as follows: